juhele/CzechRad/HARDWARE_details/readme.md

 ### SPF "CONSENSUS" Gamma 6-1 tube properties

-The [Gamma 6-1 tube](https://consensus-group.ru/radiation-counters/gamma-radiation/187-gamma-6-1) is also pancake type - but compared to the LND tube there is no  Mica window - e.g. we have given up the ability to measure other radiation than gamma (but such measurements were quite risky with the mechanically sensitive LND tube - potential mica window damage etc.).
+The [Gamma 6-1 tube](https://consensus-group.ru/radiation-counters/gamma-radiation/187-gamma-6-1) is also pancake type - but compared to the LND tube there is no  Mica window - e.g. we have given up the ability to measure other radiation than gamma (but such measurements were quite risky with the mechanically sensitive LND tube - potential Mica window damage etc.).

 But the advantages of the Gamma 6-1 tube are: